Skip to content

 Python 3

 Python has had two major versions: Python 2 and Python 3.
 They look similar but aren't fully compatible, and for years the community was split between them.
-Python 2 reached end of life in 2020 and is no longer maintained.
+That era is over.
+Python 2 stopped getting updates in 2020, and Python 3 is what everyone means by "Python" now.

 Everything in these docs is Python 3.
 If you ever come across old tutorials that write print "hello" without parentheses, that's Python 2.
 The concepts still apply, but the syntax is different.